Blinue/Magpie/README_EN.md

 :earth_africa: [简体中文](./README.md) | **English**

-Magpie magnifies any window to fullscreen with a handful of algorithms/filter.
-The main goal is to tackle the situations where the games either do not natively support fullscreen or display blurry images under fullscreen modes.
+Magpie can magnify any window to full screen and has a large number of built-in scaling algorithms/filters.
+Its main purpose is to enlarge game windows, and is suitable for situations where full-screen mode is not supported, or the built-in full-screen mode causes the screen to blur.

-Please raise an issue if you are having trouble running the app.
+If you encounter any problems during use, please submit an issue

 👉 [Compiling](https://github.com/Blinue/Magpie/wiki/Compiling)